0xFableOrg/xchain/README.md

 ### Atomic Execution

-As discussed above, we consider atomic synchronous execution with a single message sent to a single destination chain and no recursion.
+As discussed above, we consider atomic execution (synchronous and asynchronous) with a single message sent to a single destination chain and no recursion.

 The main drawback of atomic execution is that even in the atomic asynchronous execution model, synchronous cross-chain node communication is required.